best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Making a decision on rounding can be difficult when the values show a variety of magnitudes.
 Consider rounding to a fixed number of significant figures or effective digits.

-## Grouping
+### Grouping
 Objects grouped together are assumed to be associated.
+When used appropriately grouping may help users understand the data better.
 We advise that you group different measures in rows and different types of estimate in columns.

 White space can be used to separate the data into groups.